-A collection of memories from growing up in New Jersey:
+A collection of memories from my childhood in suburban New Jersey:

 Waking Up Realizing that I was alive and separate from my environment

 Estaugh Avenue Where I spent the first years of my life in the late 1960's

 The Playground Remembering the day I completely lost myself in time

 Mountwell The woods at the end of my street in Haddonfield